-The components of the business performance measures applicable to Mr. Columb that are comprised of Loblaw performance measures, including performance ranges, payout percentages and factors influencing results, are all as set out above.
+The components of the business performance measures applicable to Mr. Columb that are comprised of Loblaw performance measures, including performance ranges, payout percentages and factors influencing results, are all as set out above, except that a downward adjustment of 1.7% was applied to the Loblaw consolidated sales performance for the same reason noted above.
 The final payout factors for the Loblaw components for Mr. Columb differ slightly due to their different weightings within his overall STIP.